Implementation of the division algorithm in Pascal

 end.

-The first line of the program can be treated as an ornament, but required by the syntax of the language pascal.
-Every program in the pascal must start with the keyword program preceding the name of the program, it adds nothing to the implementation of the algorithm.
 The second line is auxiliary.
-We know that our algorithm uses three variables that store real numbers.
-In the pass, all variables must be declared before the block of code starts.
-When declaring a variable, we must specify what type of data will be stored in it.
+We know that our algorithm uses three variables to store real numbers.
+In Pascal, all variables must be declared before the code block begins.
+When declaring a variable, we must specify the data type that will be stored in it.